 For a General Meeting of the Commissioners not less than 7 days’ notice shall be given, and for the transaction of business thereat a quorum of 3 Commissioners, one of whom shall be a Minister, shall be necessary.
 The decision on any matter of a majority of the Commissioners present at any General Meeting shall be deemed to be the decision of the whole body of the Commissioners, and shall be binding on all absent or dissenting Commissioners, who shall, if required, execute and do all such instruments and acts as may be requisite for giving effect to such decision.
 Provided always, that with the consent in writing of any 2 other Commissioners the Moderator may convene a General Meeting on shorter notice than 7 days.

-[Section 18 amended by No. 6 of 1924 s.
+[Section 18 amended: No. 6 of 1924 s.
 7.]

-19. Purchasers, etc., protected
+19. Purchasers etc. protected

 It shall not be necessary for any purchaser, transferee, lessee, or mortgagee to inquire whether the Commissioners, or any of them signing any deed or instrument, or affixing the said seal as aforesaid, were or was duly or regularly appointed or whether the approval of the majority of the congregation or of the Committee of Management present at a Special Meeting or of the Presbytery as aforesaid has been duly or properly obtained to the sale, exchange, transfer, conveyance, mortgage, or lease of the lands, tenements, and hereditaments purporting to be sold, exchanged, transferred, conveyed, mortgaged, or leased by such deed or instrument, or whether the said power of sale, exchange, mortgage, or leasing was duly or regularly exercised, or in any wise to see to the application of any moneys raised under authority of this Act, or to inquire into the necessity, regularity, or propriety of any such conveyance, transfer, mortgage or lease; nor shall any purchaser, transferee, mortgagee, or lessee be affected by notice that the Commissioners, or any of them, have not been regularly appointed, or that such approval as aforesaid has not been obtained or that any such conveyance, transfer, mortgage, or lease, is in anywise irregular, unnecessary, or improper; and any such conveyance, transfer, mortgage, or lease duly executed in manner aforesaid (and endorsed with the Governor’s consent, in writing, in the case of the sale or mortgage of lands acquired by gift from the Crown without pecuniary consideration therefor), shall be valid and effectual to all intents and purposes whatsoever.

-20. Properties to be held subject to scheme of Union
+20. Properties to be held subject to Scheme of Union

-Notwithstanding anything contained in this Act, or in any deed, declaration, or statement of trust, all lands, tenements, hereditaments, personal property, estates, and temporal privileges, and all equitable rights belonging to the said Church and the congregations thereof, or held by or in trust for or on behalf of, or in connection with the said Church and congregations, missions or institutions connected therewith, whether or not any of those missions or institutions is separately incorporated as provided in section 21 (in this section called “properties of the said Church”), shall be held subject to the provisions of the Scheme of Union set forth in the Schedule to the Presbyterian Church of Australia Act 1901, and all decisions of the General Assembly of the Presbyterian Church of Australia or the Judicial Commission thereof, given or come to in accordance with the said Scheme of Union shall be binding on all properties of the said Church.
+Notwithstanding anything contained in this Act, or in any deed, declaration, or statement of trust, all lands, tenements, hereditaments, personal property, estates, and temporal privileges, and all equitable rights belonging to the said Church and the congregations thereof, or held by or in trust for or on behalf of, or in connection with the said Church and congregations, missions or institutions connected therewith, whether or not any of those missions or institutions is separately incorporated as provided in section 21 (in this section called properties of the said Church), shall be held subject to the provisions of the Scheme of Union set forth in the Schedule to the Presbyterian Church of Australia Act 1901, and all decisions of the General Assembly of the Presbyterian Church of Australia or the Judicial Commission thereof, given or come to in accordance with the said Scheme of Union shall be binding on all properties of the said Church.

-[Section 20 amended by No. 19 of 1964 s.
+[Section 20 amended: No. 19 of 1964 s.
 7.]

-21. Mission or institution of the Church may be separately incorporated etc.
+21. Mission or institution of Church may be separately incorporated etc.